Lux Christian Academy: Policies & Handbook

 Parents, guardians, and responsible parties are required to pay tuition directly to the school.
 Students who receive a Parent Choice Tax Credit are responsible for paying any remaining tuition balance, either in full at the beginning of the year or through monthly payments according to the school year calendar.
 Tuition payments are non-refundable.
 Additionally, Parent Choice Tax Credits cannot be refunded or transferred to other schools.

 Before and after care is billed separately and is not included in tuition.
-Students who qualify for subsidies may use those subsidies to pay for before and after care through a separate daycare provider, or they may choose to pay for this care out of pocket through the school’s program.
+Students who qualify for subsidies may use those subsidies to pay for before and after-care through a separate daycare provider, or they may choose to pay for this care out of pocket through the school’s program.

 Late Fees